This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Some 8 million people a year visit South of the Border, Dillon SC — putting it ahead of most United States theme parks, attendance wise.
 It’s clearly one of the best free things to do in South Carolina.

-It’s a place everybody has to see at least once!
+South of the Border is a place everybody has to see at least once!

 My mom, whose family traveled from Florida to Boston at least twice a year in the 1950s and ’60s, used to look forward to their ritualistic stops at this roadside attraction during their 21-hour drive up and down U.S. 301.
 It was a nostalgic moment for her when she and my dad took my sister and me to South of the Border for our first visit there in the 1990s.

-What Is South Of The Border?
+What Is South Of The Border Like?

-It’s a unique collection of restaurants, gift shops, gas stations, and other tourist attractions situated in Dillon, South Carolina — just yards shy of the town’s border with North Carolina.
+South of the Border is a unique collection of restaurants, gift shops, gas stations, and other tourist attractions situated in Dillon, South Carolina — just yards shy of the town’s border with North Carolina.

 This one-of-a-kind attraction in South Carolina features: